ZLTCheshire/htboo-ctf-2023/pwn/claw_machine/README.md

 ```
 Shit.
 Canaries :)

-Also did some testing "Off camera" and found out that you have 72 bytes before hitting the canary :)
+Also did some testing and found out that you have 72 bytes before hitting the canary :)

 ### Debugging